iTechbeast/class.db/README.md

 - Include db-config.php file in your file where database operations are to be performed.
 - Update the database configuration accordingly in config file.
 - Done with above?
 You are now ready to use the simple way to perform database operations.

+## Examples
+You can check index.php for working examples.